Sheidahbb/Association-between-NO2-and-Human-Mobility/README.md

 We do feature selection using the Backward elimination method, which helps in identifying the most significant predictors and simplifying the model.
 Therefore we will end up with a model that is easier to interpret and potentially more robust.

-Let's exclude residential_percent_change_from_baseline from the model since it is the least significant.
+Excluding residential_percent_change_from_baseline from the model since it is the least significant.

 ```{r}